 In addition to retirement benefits under the Retirement Plan, M&T Bank has agreed, on an unfunded basis, to pay supplemental retirement benefits to Messrs.
-Buckingham, Sadler and Vardon in amounts equal to the difference between 55% of each individual's final average annual compensation, as defined in the Retirement Plan, but without regard to the IRS Benefit and Compensation Limits, and the amount, if any, payable to each individual from such plan.
+Buckingham, Sadler and Vardon in amounts equal to the difference between 55% of each individual's average annual compensation, as defined in the Retirement Plan, but without regard to the IRS Benefit and Compensation Limits, and the amount, if any, payable to each individual from such plan.
+M&T Bank has also agreed, on an unfunded basis, to pay supplemental retirement benefits to Mr. Rappolt in an amount equal to the difference between his benefit under the Retirement Plan and a benefit amount calculated under the Retirement Plan formula as if he had been hired by M&T Bank on January 1, 1977.
 The supplemental retirement benefits to be paid to each of them are not dependent upon their respective entitlements to retirement benefits under the Retirement Plan.
 In the case of Messrs.
 Buckingham and Sadler, the supplemental benefits are reduced by payments which they will receive from the retirement plans of their previous employers.
-Based on current actuarial assumptions associated with their participation in the Retirement Plan, the following amounts would be payable to them annually as supplemental retirement benefits commencing at age 65: Mr. Buckingham - \$29,723; Mr. Sadler - \$59,684; and Mr. Vardon - \$62,900.
+Based on current actuarial assumptions associated with their participation in the Retirement Plan, the following amounts would be payable to them annually as supplemental retirement benefits commencing at age 65: Mr. Buckingham - \$46,199; Mr. Rappolt - \$11,478; Mr. Sadler - \$69,607; and Mr. Vardon - \$63,456.
 Actuarially reduced amounts would be payable to any of them who elected early retirement.